Puja Bhardwaj || The CEO Magazine

 One of the largest NBFCs of the country and a subsidiary of Tata Group, Tata Capital is a one-stop financial solution partner.
 It caters to the diverse financial requirements of corporate, institutional and retail customers.
 The company has over 100 branches and it's headquarter is in Mumbai.
 It deals with consumer loans, commercial finance, infrastructure finance, etc. The company is registered with RBI as a Systematically Important Deposit Accepting NBFC.

 Tata Power is an Indian electric unity company with a core business to generate, transmit, and distribute electricity.
 It is the Largest Integrated Power Company and has pioneered technology adoption in the utility sector.
 It has operations in India, Singapore, Indonesia, South Africa, and Bhutan.
 Tata Power with its subsidiaries and joint entities hold 10857 MW of generation capacity where 32% comes from clean sources.
-The company’s core philosophy is sustainability and is leading the industry in green solutions for the community.
+The company's core philosophy is sustainability and is leading the industry in green solutions for the community.
+The Poolavadi wind power project by Tata Power is located in Tamil Nadu with a power generation capacity of 99 MW.

 TATA ADVANCED SYSTEMS